Modular operads, iterated distributive laws and a nerve theorem for circuit algebras: Abstract

 \section{Abstract}

 Circuit algebras are a symmetric version of Jones's planar algebras.
 They originated in quantum topology as a framework for encoding virtual crossings.
-Oriented circuit algebras are equivalent to wheeled props.
 This paper extends existing results for modular operads to construct a graphical calculus and monad for general circuit algebras and prove an abstract nerve theorem.
-Specialisations of these results to wheeled props follow as straightforward corollaries.
 The proof relies on a subtle interplay between distributive laws and abstract nerve theory, and provides extra insights into the underlying structures.
+Oriented circuit algebras are equivalent to wheeled props and specialisations of the results to wheeled props follow as straightforward corollaries.